-Because we offer complex products, undetected errors or failures may exist or occur, especially when products are first introduced or when new versions or updates are released.
-Our products are often installed and used in large-scale computing environments with different operating systems, system management software, and equipment and networking configurations, which may cause errors or failures in our products or may expose undetected errors, failures, or bugs in our products.
-Despite testing by us, we may not identify all errors, failures, or bugs in new products or releases until after commencement of commercial sales or installation.
+Because we offer complex services and products, undetected errors or failures may exist or occur, especially when services and products are first introduced or when new versions or updates are released.
+Our services and products are often installed and used in large-scale computing environments with different operating systems, system management software, and equipment and networking configurations, which may cause errors or failures in our services and products or may expose undetected errors, failures, or bugs in our services and products.
+Despite testing by us, we may not identify all errors, failures, or bugs in new services and products or releases until after commencement of commercial sales or installation.
 In the past, we have discovered software errors, failures, and bugs in some of our offerings after their introduction.
-Additionally, our Guidewire Cloud offerings rely on third-party hosting services, primarily Amazon Web Services ("AWS").
+Additionally, our Guidewire Cloud offerings rely on third-party hosting services, primarily AWS.
 Any material disruption or slowdown in these services or the systems of third parties who we depend upon could cause outages or delays in our services, which could harm our reputation and adversely affect our results of operations.

-We provide our customers with upfront estimates regarding the duration, resources, and costs associated with the implementation of our products.
+We provide our customers with upfront estimates regarding the duration, resources, and costs associated with the implementation of our services and products.
 Failure to meet these upfront estimates and the expectations of our customers could result from our product capabilities or service engagements performed by us, our SI partners, or our customers' employees, the latter two of which are beyond our direct control.
 The consequences could include, and have included, monetary credits for current or future service engagements, reduced fees for additional services or product sales or upon renewals of existing licenses or services, modification of existing contracts that could potentially result in reversals of previously recognized revenue, or a customer's refusal to pay its contractually-obligated fees.
-In addition, time-consuming or difficult implementations may also increase the amount of services personnel we must allocate to each customer without commensurate compensation, thereby increasing our costs and adversely affecting our business, results of operations, and financial condition.
+In addition, time-consuming or difficult implementations may also increase the amount of services personnel we must allocate to the implementation project without commensurate compensation, thereby increasing our costs and adversely affecting our business, results of operations, and financial condition.